KateJorjoliani/Tennis-Prize-Money-Predictions-Project/README.md

-This is my project for predicting winner prize money using Men's Tennis Grand Slam Winner dataset via Jupyter Notebook.
-I cleaned and preprocessed the data, and used different models for predictions.
-However, the predictions were not as accurate as desired.
+This project aimed to predict winner prize money using the Men's Tennis Grand Slam Winner dataset through Jupyter Notebook.
+While the predictive models were implemented successfully, the prediction accuracy fell short of expectations.